Elizabeth of Ladymead: Cast

+Box Office

+As of 30 June 1949, the film earned £129,700 in the UK of which £84,073 went to the producer.

 Critical reception

 TV Guide wrote, "the stories are interesting at first, but by war No. 4 the film becomes pretty dull.
 Nice to look at, with lavish settings"; while Leonard Maltin found Anna Neagle "charming as English lady-of-the-manor with mind of her own," and described the film as a "star vehicle, unsuccessful when released, quite intriguing today for its depiction of woman's role in English society"; and Allmovie wrote, "Whenever the film becomes too repetitious, Elizabeth of Ladymead scores on the charm of Anna Neagle and her attractive deportment while wearing period costumes."

+US Release

 The film received a limited release in the United States, where it was notable for doing exceptionally well in certain small media markets.
 In particular the film was the sixth most watched movie in every media market in the American state of Wyoming in 1948.
 Similarly, it was the tenth highest grossing movie in the state of Tennessee that year, if all media markets in Tennessee were combined.
 Henry Wriston commented on the film's success in the south saying "Usually, when it comes to who is watching what, the state of Georgia is divided into three separate markets, those being: Atlanta, Savannah and the rest of it.
 That picture, Elizabeth of Ladymead, was one of the most watched pictures in the rest of it.
 If you didn't count the markets in Atlanta and Savannah it was in the top five highest grossing pictures in Georgia...it performed very well there."
 Film critic Parker Tyler wrote in reference to the work of Ernest Dichter that "In New York and New Jersey nobody even heard of it, but, as we learned from Dichter's people, in Virginia people couldn't get enough of it.
 People in Virginia went back to see it again and again.
 It was in the top ten down there."
 The quoted work in question showed that in western Pennsylvania the film was as widely watched as Easter Parade, which was one of the highest grossing films in the United States that year.